 Often the first sign of a person having oesophageal varices is when they burst and cause bleeding.
 If the bleeding is mild, it may appear in the bowel motion (stool) as a red or black colour.
 When bleeding is severe, it may cause vomiting of bright red blood.

 How are oesophageal varices treated?

 Treatment for oesophageal varices begins with finding where the bleeding is coming from.
-The most common way of doing this is to use endoscopy – a procedure where a tube with a tiny camera at one end is passed into the oesophagus to see inside.
+The most common way of doing this is to use endoscopy.
+Endoscopy is a procedure where a tube with a tiny camera at one end is passed into the oesophagus to see inside.
 Once the varices have been found, the endoscope can be used to attach small rubber bands to stop the bleeding.

 If the rubber bands can’t control the bleeding, this becomes a life threatening condition.
-As a temporary measure, such as if the person needs to be transferred to a larger hospital, a procedure may be done in which a special balloon on a tube is passed down the oesophagus and inflated, so it presses on the varices to stop the bleeding.
+As a temporary measure, such as if the person needs to be transferred to a larger hospital, a procedure may be done in which a special balloon on a tube is passed down the oesophagus and inflated.
+The balloon presses on the varices to stop the bleeding.

 - a monitor will be used to closely observe their pulse, blood pressure and heart activity

 - one into the bladder to check the kidneys are working properly

 - one into an artery in the arm to measure changes in blood pressure